gabrieldansereau/ms_downscaling_metawebs/README.md

 ![Bivariate relationship between community and network measures for the median ecoregion value (A) and the within-ecoregion 89% interquantile range (B).
-Values are grouped into three quantiles separately for each variable.
+Values are grouped into five quantiles separately for each variable.
 The colour combinations represent the nine possible combinations of quantiles.
 Species richness (horizontal axis) goes left to right from low (light grey, bottom left) to high (green, bottom right).
 The number of links goes bottom-up from low